tercen/immunophenotyping_guide/docs/3_1_Adjust_Clustering.md

 Set **seed** to 29.

-*We will adjust UMAP setting before checking the results of our changes*
+*We will adjust UMAP setting before checking the results of our changes.*